Hosting and bandwidth provided by MacAce.net.

 There also are three other browsers -- no longer under active development -- that are better choices than MSIE 5 for MacOS 9.

-Prior to Classilla, the last browser developed for MacOS 8.5-MacOS 9.2.2 was iCab 3.0.5, which as first noted by the always excellent LowEndMac, was discontinued on January 1, 2008. iCab describes their product as "the taxi for the Internet" and promotes that it offers a variety of modern features -- including "tabbed browsing", "pop up/pop under" advertisement blocking, "cookie" management, and more. iCab 3.0.5 renders standards-compliant CSS so that many "modern" site designs work properly.
+Prior to Classilla, the last browser developed for MacOS 8.5-MacOS 9.2.2 was iCab 3.0.5, which was discontinued on January 1, 2008. iCab describes their product as "the taxi for the Internet" and promotes that it offers a variety of modern features -- including "tabbed browsing", "pop up/pop under" advertisement blocking, "cookie" management, and more. iCab 3.0.5 renders standards-compliant CSS so that many "modern" site designs work properly.
 It is shareware, and should be registered for US$20/EUR15.

 Another fairly "modern" browser for MacOS 8.6-MacOS 9.2.2 is WaMCom 1.3.1, "Web and Mail Communicator", a modestly enhanced and bug fixed version of Mozilla 1.3.1.
 This browser was last updated for MacOS 9 on July 23, 2003, but supports tabbed browsing, and due to better standards support of CSS, is more likely to render websites correctly than MSIE 5.

 Released on February 18, 2003, Netscape 7.0.2 is a bit older than WaMCom 1.3.1, but still newer than MSIE 5.
 This is the last version of Netscape released for MacOS 8.6-MacOS 9.2.2.
 It tends to be a bit more "bloated" and slower than MSIE 5, but like WaMCom, provides better CSS support and is far more likely to render websites correctly.
 It features tabbed browsing as well.